bitwarden/sm-kubernetes/src/sm-operator/README.md

 ### Unit test

-Unit tests are currently found in the following files:
+Unit tests are current found in the following files:

-- internal/controller/suite_test.go
+* internal/controller/suite_test.go

-- cmd/suite_test.go
+* cmd/suite_test.go

 To run the unit tests, run `make test` from the root directory of this workspace.
 To debug the unit tests, click on the file you would like to debug.
 In the `Run and Debug` tab in Visual Studio Code, change the lanch configuration from "Debug" to "Test current file", and then press F5.  **NOTE: Using the Visual Studio Code "Testing" tab does not currently work due to VS Code not linking the static binaries correctly.**